pitchmuc/launchpy/docs/main.md

 ## 3. Library class

 The library methods helps you to publish the different changes that you have made on your Launch instances.
+You need to instanciate a class for managing the different state of your library process (Approve / Build / Reject).
+Documentation can be found [here](./library.md)

 ## 4. Translator class

+The translator class is helping to translate extension or rule ID from one property to another.
+However, due to the possibility of Launch to realize this copy paste directly in the UI now, this class is less relevant.
+You can still access documentation of this class methods [here](./translator.md).